The Future of Waste Management

 Scientists from a university in Barcelona found a way to absorb the organic matter in wastewater with the help of a bacteria.
 The organic waste in the wastewaters gets transformed into hydrogen during the process which makes it easy to be later turned into pure energy.
 This not only makes the process of wastewater treatment a lot cheaper but also gives a post product – free energy which can be used, sold or stored for later.

-One thing is certain – the future of sustainable waste management will be centred around processes like the explained above as all of them have one final goal – to achieve maximum efficiency in terms of productivity, minimum amount of resource being used and the implementation of technology instead of actual people who do the hard work as any contact with waste matter shortens the life of all living organisms.
+One thing is certain – the future of sustainable waste management and reducage of electrical waste will be centred around processes like the explained above as all of them have one final goal – to achieve maximum efficiency in terms of productivity, minimum amount of resource being used and the implementation of technology instead of actual people who do the hard work as any contact with waste matter shortens the life of all living organisms.